MEDVEDx64/JayWormNET/README.md

-*FryWormNET* — Java rewrite of CyberShadow's MyWormNET.
+*JayWormNET* — Java rewrite of CyberShadow's MyWormNET.

 About
 =====